AaronVincent6411/Machine-Learning-Lab/README.md

 # Machine-Learning-Lab
-This repository is for learning Machine Learning
+This repository is for learning Machine Learning.
+I contains Machine Learning Lab.

 Let's start from the beginning